realitymediabook/realitymediabook.github.io/README.md

 You will also need to have ruby and jekyll installed.

-If everything is installed, you can build the current website in the `_site` directory with `npm run build`.
+If everything is installed, you can build the current website in the `docs` directory with `npm run build`.
 You should build before checking in the repository.

 To test locally, run `npm run dev`.
 This builds the site, and starts a local server for the content.